 After an All-Ivy-League campaign his junior season, a back injury sidelined Gradinger his senior year for which he received a medical redshirt.
-He headed to Denver University for graduate school, joining Princeton legend Bill Tierney for the coach's first season west of New Jersey.
-Gradinger was named captain, and Denver made the NCAA tournament.

 Three years ago, Gradinger returned to San Diego, where he worked in marketing at Adrenaline Lacrosse, played professionally with LXM Lacrosse, and coached RC Starz, one of the most dominant club programs in the West.
 He also joined the coaching staff at Torrey Pines, a perennial power.

 "Nick Gradinger is an amazing defensive coordinator," said Torrey Pines head coach Jono Zissi.
 "He coached with me the past three years.
 He's the best in the business a big reason we were among the top teams in the West all three seasons."